patrickfuchs/buildH/README.md

 ## Examples

-You can find some test cases in the corresponding folder
+You can find some test cases in the corresponding folder.

 Examples of ways of launching the program: